sjoerdvink99/sjoerdvink99/README.md

 ### Hello, I'm Sjoerd Vink 👋

-I am a 22 year old developer from the Netherlands specializing in web development and data science.
-I am currently still at university, where I study information science.
+I am a student at Utrecht University majoring in information science.
+In the past two years, I have been involved in developing websites and applications at different scales.
+From local companies to large platforms that are scalable.
+I am confident that I can bring my strong, diverse technical and business background to best suit your current needs and future ventures.